* Leading promoter of faith-based progressivism

-In 1986, Bobo published Lives Matter: A Handbook for Christian Organizing.
-In 1987, she went to work as an instructor at the Midwest Academy, a prominent radical organization operating out of Chicago.
-“Because the Academy had a long connection with the labor movement,” Bobo would later recount, “I was often involved in training with labor about looking for partnerships, and so I kept suggesting working with the religious community.”
+In 1987, Bobo began a 9-year stint as a trainer at the Midwest Academy, a prominent radical organization operating out of Chicago.
+“Because the Academy had a long connection with the labor movement,” she would later recount, “I was often involved in training with labor about looking for partnerships, and so I kept suggesting working with the religious community.”

-During her first two years at the Academy, many of Bobo’s efforts to connect religious activism and labor were unsuccessful.
+During her first two years at the Midwest Academy, many of Bobo’s efforts to connect religious activism and labor were unsuccessful.
 But in 1989, when a group of United Mine Workers went on strike in Pittston, Pennsylvania, Bobo organized a national religious support committee to aid the strikers.
 In 1990 the strikers succeeded in winning the concessions they wanted, and Bobo was credited with the victory.
 A year later, with her national status rising, she co-wrote and published Organizing for Social Change, which became the Midwest Academy’s bestselling training manual on community organizing for progressive change.

-In 1991, while still with the Midwest Academy, Bobo partnered with Monsignor Jack Egan, Rabbi Robert Marx, and United Methodist Bishop Jesse DeWitt to establish the Chicago Interfaith Committee on Worker Issues, later renamed Arise Chicago.
+In 1991, while still with the Midwest Academy, Bobo partnered with Monsignor Jack Egan, Rabbi Robert Marx, and United Methodist Church Bishop Jesse DeWitt, to establish the Chicago Interfaith Committee on Worker Issues, later renamed Arise Chicago.
 In 1995, with her organizing skills in high demand, Bobo began to lay the groundwork for a national labor-religious organization.
 Jack Egan, a close friend and associate of the late Saul Alinsky, helped Bobo secure a meeting with John Sweeney, who was just then establishing his leadership at the AFL-CIO.

-From the Committee’s inception, Bobo served as its Executive Director, originally running the group from her home.
+From the time of NICWJ’s inception, Bobo served as its Executive Director, originally running the group from her home.
 Within a few years, the organization added another 29 affiliates, including Clergy and Laity United for Economic Justice (founded by Rev. James Lawson).

-In 2008, Bobo parlayed her call for “worker justice” into the book Wage Theft in America: Why Millions of Working Americans Are Not Getting Paid.
-Declaring that the practice of employers stealing from their workers had become “a national epidemic,” Bobo argued that the Labor Department must be strengthened and the labor movement expanded, since “unions, by the very nature of what they do, fight wage theft.”
+In 2008, Bobo published the book Wage Theft in America: Why Millions of Working Americans Are Not Getting Paid.
+Declaring that the practice of employers stealing from their workers had become “a national epidemic,” she argued that the U.S. Labor Department must be strengthened and the labor movement expanded, since “unions, by the very nature of what they do, fight wage theft.”